Tornadoes of 2018: October 13 (Hurricane Sergio)

-October 31 – November 2
+October 31 – November 2 (United States)

 On October 31, the Storm Prediction Center issued an enhanced risk of severe weather for eastern Texas, much of Louisiana, and southwestern Mississippi.
 This included a 10% hatched risk area for tornadoes.
 Later that night, a line of severe storms with multiple embedded tornadoes moved through the region.
 In Texas, the towns of Cushing, Evadale, and Angleton all sustained minor to moderate damage from weak tornadoes.
 A supercell thunderstorm that developed ahead of the main line produced a long-tracked EF2 tornado that touched down in Alexandria, Louisiana, where several businesses sustained significant damage before the tornado continued through rural areas to the northeast, destroying multiple mobile homes, causing additional damage in Trout, and injuring two people.
 Severe weather spread eastward throughout the region into the early morning hours of November 1, and numerous tornadoes touched down.
 Strong EF2 tornadoes caused damage near the Louisiana towns of Oakdale, Cheneyville, Bogalusa, and Varnado.
 In Mississippi, an EF1 tornado caused minor to moderate damage in Port Gibson.
 North of town, a second EF1 tornado resulted in an indirect fatality when a car drove into a falling tree.
 An EF2 tore most of the roof off of a house and snapped power poles in Morgantown as well.
 On November 2, despite only a marginal risk being issued by the Storm Prediction Center, scattered tornadoes continued further east in the Mid-Atlantic region and southward into Florida.
 Mild air being pushed into the Mid-Atlantic led to the warmest ever low temperature in November in Atlantic City on record, at 66 F. An EF1 touched down in Baltimore, Maryland, where a wall collapse at an Amazon warehouse killed two employees.
 This became the first fatal tornado in Maryland since the 2002 La Plata tornado, as well as the first fatal tornado in Maryland in fall or winter.
 An EF2 tornado tore the roof off of a house, damaged two other homes, and caused major tree damage near Crystal Hill, Virginia as well.
 In Florida, a few weak tornadoes also caused damage.
-Sixty-one tornadoes were confirmed as a result of this outbreak, which killed two people directly and resulted in a third indirect death, making it the deadliest North American tornado event of 2018.
+Sixty-one tornadoes were confirmed as a result of this outbreak, which killed two people directly and resulted in a third indirect death.
 There were also 7 injuries, plus 2 indirect injuries, and a total of $8.2 million in damage.

 November

-There were 58 tornadoes reported in the United States in November; however, 88 were confirmed.